chase4926/PirateRPG/designdoc.md

 # Character #
   No max level
   The player does not start with skills
-  The player gains 1 skill point per level and no attribute points It is expected that after 'completing' the game the player will be level 80-100
+  The player gains 1 skill point per 5 levels and no attribute points(5,10,15...)
+  It is expected that after 'completing' the game the player will be level 80-100
   ## Skill Tree ##
     2 Branches(Combat, Naval)
     Combat branch relates to all things in exploration mode, naval for ship mode If all skills have been 'maxed out' skill points can be put into any of the attributes (Power, Precision, Armor, Vitality)
-    To be able to put skill points in the next tier, there must be 10 points in the previous tier
   ## Inventory ##
     3 Tiers of bags
     Each tier has a certain amount of slots (8, 16, 24)